When You’re Asked to Write a Recommendation Letter

 How would you respond if a former employee or professional colleague asked you to write a letter of recommendation for a job she is applying for?

-It may be an immediate ‘yes’.
-You’ve had ample opportunity to observe and interact with the individual in a work context and feel strongly about supporting her next career step.
-It may be an outright ‘no’, which is totally acceptable.
-Your professional reputation is at stake when you endorse an individual for a new position, even if it isn’t within your organisation.
 If your interactions with the applicant have not been positive, there is no way you should be writing a letter of recommendation for her!
 In this instance, you should politely decline her request.

 If you are hesitating for any reason, we suggest that you err on the side of caution.
 Also bear in mind that many employers expressly forbid their employees from writing recommendation letters due to potential liability issues, so do check company policy before you respond to a request.

 So, imagine you’ve said ‘yes’.
 What next?
 Crafting a positive recommendation letter takes time and effort – another good reason to be selective about accepting requests!
-Here are some tips to consider before you sit down to write:

 Ask for information about the role the individual is applying for, ideally a job description or an overview of what is expected.
 Also request an up-to-date resume and cover letter so you can see how she is marketing herself for the role.